containers/toolbox/CONTRIBUTING.md

 # First Contribution

-Toolbox is written in [Go](https://golang.org) and uses [Meson](https://mesonbuild.com) as it's buildsystem.
+Toolbx is written in [Go](https://golang.org) and uses [Meson](https://mesonbuild.com) as it's buildsystem.

-Instructions for building Toolbox from source are in our [README](https://github.com/containers/toolbox/blob/main/README.md).
+Instructions for building Toolbx from source are in our [README](https://github.com/containers/toolbox/blob/main/README.md).

 > You may not need to build the project from source if your contribution is not
-> related to the code of Toolbox itself (e.g., documentation, updating CI
+> related to the code of Toolbx itself (e.g., documentation, updating CI
 > config, playing with image definitions,...).

 Here are some ideas of what you could contribute with: